Writer Awards

 -------------------

-All submissions received during the submission period are considered for the Writer Awards.
-Every period will offer $250 for prose and $250 for poetry. *pending budget approval
+All submissions received during the submission period are considered for the Doyle Awards.
+Every period will offer $125 for each genre: Artwork, Creative Nonfiction, Fiction, and Poetry. *pending budget approval

 Members of the Nassau Community College community are not eligible to win these awards.